demiddel/hydration-react/README.md

 ### Hydration

-- `npm run start:hydrate-1` - This will run a basic server-side-rendered example
+- `npm run start:ssr-1` - This will run a basic server-side-rendered example
-- `npm run start:hydrate-2` - This will run the renderToPipeableStream example
+- `npm run start:ssr-2` - This will run the renderToPipeableStream example
-- `npm run start:hydrate-3` - This will run the renderToReadableStream example

 ## Disclaimer